Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 Later on, the technique was optimized using 64x64 pixel tiles.
 There are 2 possible approaches.

 First, compute a list of materials for each tile (think `Map<TileId, List<MaterialId>>`).
 Then, for each material, draw all tiles.
 The vertex shader returns bogus coordinates if the tile does not contain pixels affected by the current material.
 Or the usual NDC tile coordinates if it does.
-With a single memory read, we can skip depth tests for 64x64 pixels.
+With a few memory reads, we can skip depth tests for 64x64 pixels.

 Or, create a list of tiles per material (think `Map<MaterialId, List<TileId>>`).
 We still use separate draw indirects for each material.
 However, the draw index is used to grab an entry from the current material's tile list.
 Each entry is mapped to the tile's location.